 How to Travel to Hampi from Bangalore?

-From Bangalore, if you plan to go via road you can either chose the Karnataka State Buses or you can hire a car from various car rental apps on your phone.
-A bus would be a preferably better option to explore Hampi.
+From Bangalore, if you plan to go via road you can either choose the Karnataka State Buses or you can hire a car from various car rental apps on your phone.
+A bus would be a better option to explore Hampi.
 This is because of the various off-road terrains, you would have to abandon your vehicle at a point anyway.

 It takes approximately 800 INR and 8 to 9 hours to reach Hampi from Bangalore.
 You can book your journey on the Karnataka State Bus Service website (KSRTC).

-You can also opt for travelling to Hampi.
+You can also opt to travel to Hampi.
 Please note that a direct train to Hampi is not available.
 Hospet, which is the nearest city to Hampi (around 13 kms) has a train station.
 So if you travel via train, you would be boarding the train from Yeshwantpur Junction in Bangalore and reach Hospet station in the duration of around 8 to 10 hours.

 After reaching Hospet, you will have to take a private tuk tuk or local bus to Hampi.
-The most economical way is to take the tuk tuk to the Hospet bus stand and then going to Hampi via local buses.
+The most economical way is to take the tuk tuk to the Hospet bus stand and then go to Hampi via local buses.

 For adventure lovers, bikes can also be a feasible option.
 Rent a bike in Bangalore and ride it till Hampi.
 But ensure your safety at all times.